Stock Market Bears Reward Patience

 - Emergency funding facilities to "stabilize" markets

-- Critical support for asset-backed securities like auto loans, credit card loans and Small Business Administration (SBA) loans
+- Critical support for asset-backed securities like auto loans, credit card loans, and Small Business Administration (SBA) loans

 And that's just the Fed!